IhorSylakov/assignment-1/README.md

     **RETURNS**

     ```
-    *sl_token:* This token string should be used in the subsequent query.
+    *token:* This token string should be used in the subsequent query.
 Please note that this token will only last
                 1 hour from when the REGISTER call happens.
 You will need to register and fetch a new token as you need it.

     *client_id:* Returned for informational purposes only